-Through both Psychology and UX Design practices, you learn how the user will engage with your product in various conditions and how your product must respond to all of these circumstances.
+Through both Psychology and UX design practices, you learn how the user will engage with your product in various conditions and how your product must respond to all these circumstances.

 Human Psychology Theories to Create Impactful UX Design

 If you understand the relationship between Psychology and UX Design, you'll be a better UX designer.
-I'd want you to go through some of the human psychology theories that influence user’s decision-making and how we might make decisions that are based on psychological concepts.
-We can develop precise responses and activities from our target audience by knowing how different psychological phenomenon impact human behavior.
+Some of the human psychology theories that influence users' decision-making and how we make decisions on the basis of psychological concepts are as listed below.
+We can develop precise responses and activities from our target audience by knowing how different psychological phenomenon impact human behaviour.

 Von Restorff's effect is a phenomenon that occurs when a person is exposed to isolation.
 The isolation effect suggests that individuals will recall an object that stands out from the others.

-Let me throw some light upon it.
-The memories of the human mind always categorize data based on the shape, size, color, smell, or sound of the substance.
+Let me throw some light on it.
+The memories of the human mind always categorize data based on the shape, size, colour, smell, or sound of the substance.
 So, whenever we see something unique, it gets stuck in our minds.

-You must have seen the prime video subscription offers.
+Example: You must have seen the prime video subscription offers.
 They highlight one offer out of the three or four that is best for you.
 And that one card always stands out from the others.
-Or they do that by changing the color of it or may be the size.
+Or they do that by changing the colour or size of it.

-Let's say that I show you five shoes where color of the three shoes is black and one is grey and the 5th one is red.
+Let's say that I show you five shoes where the colour of the three shoes is black and one is grey and the 5th one is red.
 Which one would draw your attention first?
-Perhaps the red one.
-Because red is from a different color family that’s why your memory holds more information about that red shoe.
+Of course the red one.
+Your memory will hold more information about the red shoe as red is from a different colour family.

 The second and one of the most important psychologies is Hick’s law.
-This law states, that the time taken to make decision increases with the number and complexity of choices.
+This law states that the time taken to make decision increases with the number and complexity of options.

-Just like the other day, I had spent countless minutes on my food delivery app before getting down to a choice but by then the food went out of stock.
-The amount of time I had spent can clearly be attributed to the number of restaurants, items on the menu.
+For instance, the other day, I spent a lot of time on my food delivery app before choosing one.
+But, by then the food went out of stock.
+The amount of time I spent was because of the number of restaurants and items on the menu.

-If you wanted to buy a product or a subscription for any product, the more option you will see the longer time it will take for you to make any decision.
+If you want to buy a product or subscription for any product, the more options you see, the longer it'll take for you to make a decision.
 And sometimes this can lead to not buying anything.

 The graph on the top is the representation of Hick’s Law.
 The more time you take in decision making the greater number of options pop up.

-As per the Hick’s rule, we as UX designers always keep these theories in mind whenever we are creating any product and service.
-Designers need to analyze the Design to ensure they give users the fewest number of options to complete any job or objective.
+As per Hick’s rule, we as UX designers always keep these theories in mind while creating any product/service.
+Designers need to analyze the design to ensure they give users few options to complete any job or goal.

-The above example is an excellent way to show the effect of this rule, when you create any UI form and ask users to choose anyone out of it.
+The above example is an excellent way to show the effect of this rule when you create any UI form and ask users to choose anyone from it.
 This makes the process of choosing much easier.

 But don’t get confused.
 I am not saying that if the business is required to give fifty options you just have to put five.
 You need to give fewer options at one glance or in one section.